Brian Ching: Testimonial match

 On September 24, 2013, the Houston Dynamo and Dynamo Charities announced a Brian Ching Testimonial Match to celebrate the career of the retiring forward, with proceeds from the match to benefit Ching's charitable initiative, The House That Ching Built.
 The match, which took place on December 13, 2013, featured historical Dynamo players as well as Ching's old teammates from other MLS clubs and the U.S. national team.
-Ching's Orange Team won 6–4 with the Dynamo forward scoring five goals to close the curtain on his career.
+Ching's Orange Team won 6–4 and Ching scored five goals to close the curtain on his career.